influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withScrapeTimeout(scrapeTimeout)
 ```

-Number of seconds to wait for target to respond before erroring.
+"Number of seconds to wait for target to respond before erroring."

 ### fn spec.withSecrets